planetfederal/workshops/tutorials/osm-routing/src/index.rst

     ADD COLUMN oneway VARCHAR,
     ADD COLUMN surface VARCHAR;

 Then copy the data from the original table.
+When copying we'll use the Interstate names (from the column ``ref``) in the cases where the data set does not record a name.

 .. code-block:: sql

   UPDATE edges_noded AS new
   SET
-    name = old.name,
+    name = CASE WHEN old.name IS NULL THEN old.ref ELSE old.name END,
     type = old.highway,
     oneway = old.oneway,
     surface = old.surface